Man accused of killing Chicago police officer to remain in custody, judge rules

 Although initially restrained, Talley was unhandcuffed and unshackled before entering the CT room, prosecutors said.
 They allege he then retrieved a gun hidden under a blanket at the foot of a bed and opened fire on the officers.

-Talley fled through a window but was apprehended a short time later.
+CPD officers arrested Talley a short time later, after they say he was hiding under a porch blocks away from the hospital.
 The shooting prompted a temporary closure of the hospital.
 The wounded officer remains hospitalized in critical condition.

 What's next: